frozenbrother/final_project/README.md

 **Development process:**

 Logistic Regression Model was applied to predict potential lung cancer using a dataset dowloaded from Kaggle.
 ScikitLearn was used to train and test the model.
 Model was deployed using Flask API.
-HTML templates were created for the website where users are able to enter preferred options and display the prediction.
+HTML templates were created for the website where users can enter preferred options and display the prediction.

 **Links:**